 The side was a little harder to figure out since Mr. Johnson had taken most of the old fabric off for me.
-But after trying a few different ways I got it all laying nicely.
+But after trying a few different ways, I got it all placed nicely.
 I stapled the headrest on first and the bottom piece overlapping it.
 Tack strips helped to achieve a crisp line.

-As you can see there are plenty of boards underneath the chair where all the fabric can be stapled to.
+As you can see, plenty of boards underneath the chair where all the fabric can be stapled to.

 When I attached the side piece, I used an Upholstery Tacking Strip to keep everything stretched and in place.